 Some of my favorite details from our afternoon-long tour: The limestone birdhouses done in the same prairie style that can be spotted from the pergola.
 The massive (and surprisingly modern) kitchen in the main home.
 The stunning sculpture and small jungle in the conservatory, as well as the walkway leading up to it.
 The guiding ceiling beams of the living spaces.
 The gift shop that’s located in the stable.
 The breakfast nook in the gardener’s cottage was Wright’s attempt at a more modest home.
 The gardens facing Jewett Parkway, featuring the same types of flowers Wright planned for the yard.
 This is the kind of place you could spend a week exploring, and there would still be more to discover.

 The most intriguing part of this home’s history is that it was almost completely forgotten.
 Almost.
 In 1935, Martin died and the home was left vacant for decades.
-In the 1960s, the pergola and conservatory were demolished (but never the house).
-The aforementioned structures had deteriorated beyond immediate repair—the carriage house, conservatory, and pergola were hit the hardest by time and weather.
+In the 1960s, the pergola and conservatory were demolished as they had deteriorated beyond immediate repair.
 It wasn’t until it became a historic landmark in 1986 that the restoration conversation occurred.
 In 1992, the Martin House Restoration Corporation took the project on, taking ownership of the site from the University of Buffalo and beginning what would be a 27-year renovation.
 In July 2019, the restoration was deemed complete.
 This fact alone makes it the perfect time to visit this time capsule of mid-century design.

 Aside from the occasional tour group entering or exiting the home, it’s hard to tell that it’s a public museum.
 Even so, it’s best to make a reservation in advance if you plan on visiting what Wright offered considered his “opus.”
 There’s something special about a Wright-designed space—maybe it’s the stacked-geometry structures or maybe it’s the light flashing off of the colored window glass.
 Nevertheless, being inside of the Darwin Martin House is like medicine for your soul: You’ll leave inspired, refreshed, and calmed to your core.